Jovakan/Dinky-Messages-securing-script/README.md

 # Dinky-Messages-securing-script
-Made a small automation script that basically makes you put in a password before you can open your apple Messages.
+Made a small dinky automator script that basically makes you put in a password before you can open your Messages on your mac.